Thulium

 Key Applications

-The primary end-uses of Thulium span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Thulium span multiple sectors.
 The following applications represent the most significant sources of global demand:

-- High-temperature superconductors — Thulium plays a vital role in high-temperature superconductors, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- High-temperature superconductors - Thulium is valued in high-temperature superconductors for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-- Anti-counterfeiting measures — Thulium plays a vital role in anti-counterfeiting measures, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Anti-counterfeiting measures - Thulium is valued in anti-counterfeiting measures for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook